The costs of resolving the financial issues in divorce

 interviewing clients etc).

-VAT may be chargeable and the significance of the word “routine” is that it means one-page letters or five-minute telephone calls.
+We do not charge VAT.
+The significance of the word “routine” is that it means one-page letters, short emails or five-minute telephone calls.
 Longer items are charged pro rata.
 Disbursements (payments to third parties) such as court fees etc may also need to be taken into account if they arise.

 It is hard to tell how much an individual case of this nature might ultimately cost.
 As has been mentioned above, if parties are in agreement and it is matter of submitting an agreed consent order to the court then the cost can be quite modest.